getmimo/coding-challenge/backend-challenge.md

 Create an endpoint where the Mimo app can send information about lessons that the user completed to.
 The app will send the following data:
-- Which lessons was completed
+- Which lesson was completed
 - When was the lesson started
 - When was the lesson completed